beyondest/lessons/IDE/Blender.md

 # Animation

 ## NLA Editor

-### Q&A:
+- Replace mode not working, always blend animations:  After 4.2, if 2 animations have different changed variables, e.g., animation A change location, animation B change scale, than these 2 always blend when you play.
-- Q: Replace mode not working, always blend animations
+## Graph Editor

-- A: After 4.2, if 2 animations have different changed variables, e.g., animation A change location, animation B change scale, than these 2 always blend when you play.
+- `Normalize`: this will normalze all data in the graph to 0-1 range in spite of the data original range.
+This is useful when you want to edit the handle of curves rather than change the value.
+DO NOT CHANGE VALUE in this mode, cause it will remap to the original range and it is hard to see.

 # Edit Mode